 Time period: contemporary, or late 19th to 20th century.

-Submission guidelines: For poetry, send samples of up to 10 pages.
+Submission guidelines: For poetry, send samples of up to 10–12 pages of the translation (this page count does not include the original).
 All other material can be up to 20 pages (250 words per page, set in 11 pt font).
-Deadline: June 15.
+Deadline: July 31.

 We will be applying for a grant to support this venture; if received, an honorarium will be provided to submissions covered by the grant.